 Easy Configuration Settings

-When you create a new tab from Data in a Glide Page — you’ll get a screen with a Collection component on it that looks like this.
+When you create a new tab from Data in a Glide App — you'll get a screen with a Collection component on it that looks like this.

-On the right hand side, you’ll see the configuration for your collection.
-On the bottom right, you’ll see options to enable add, edit, and delete.
-Add and edit are enabled by default.
+On the right-hand side, you'll see the configuration for your collection.
+On the bottom right, you'll see options to enable add, edit, and delete.

 Custom Configuration